niallguerin/data-analytics-msc-project/README.md

 - Reviewed and re-tested in PyCharm October 2022
 - Added bug fixes for deprecated methods TensorFlow and XGBoost code sections

+## Directory and Code Summary
+- 1 is the data staging directory scripts based on Calefato research paper and updates I applied on my local MySQL DB afterwards
+- 2 is the feature engineering scripts so that process is decoupled from ML model train:test activity
+- 3 is the Information Retrieval engine using Gensim as a prototype corpus and for tf-idf query similarity inputs for test cases
+- 4 is the ML model training scripts for XGBoost ML model and the evaluation reports from scikit-learn
+- 5 is the ML model training scripts for Keras TensorFlow Neural Network classifier and the evaluation reports from scikit-learn

+Notes:
+- The neural network was resource-intensive and so testing was pushed onto a dedicated Windows workstation with more memory and CPU resources versus my MacBook Pro which struggled to run it in a timely manner.
+Minimal time was invested in it at time as further steps like optimizing the dataset input, so the model performs better, would be needed to improve performance.
+Batch and Epoch parameters had most impact after Batch Normalization was addded.
+It was mainly used for experimentation and research into such models in an applied setting
+- Dataset inputs were tested across a range of sample sizes from the original 67GB export - 1K, 20K, 100K, 1 million, 3 million records.
+Note the entire dataset in MySQL when I staged it was about 27 million records from a 67GB source input dataset
+- My dataset is not the same as one [here](https://github.com/collab-uniba/emse_best-answer-prediction) as I took my snapshot over 2 years later from Stack Overflow public dataset downloads.
+You should read their paper and do your own walkthrough in R to understand the approach they used for evaluation

 ## Goal
 The aim of the research project and prototype was to build on a static Information Retrieval (IR) system I created for myself to assist me on customer implementation projects in the IT domain back in 2015 and use the tools and techniques from the course and a personal interest in technical Question and Answering systems to provide a feasible workflow for future open source development projects that I can develop for personal use or as open source projects to assist me or colleagues in work settings.